Uniforms and insignia of the Red Army (1917–1922): Red Sotnia

 Serving as both train crew and personal guard of Commissar of War Trotsky, the Red Sotnia's (or Red Hundred's) uniform was made up of distinctive red leathers.
 By 1919, Budenovkas, jackets, trousers, and jackboots all in red leather were worn as well as a badge worn on the left sleeve: a silver shield embossed with a steaming train imposed over the Sun's rays, a red streak across it in enamel reads 'Revvoyensoviet' whilst more enamel across the top states 'RSFSR', both in Cyrillic.

-Rudolf Augustovich Peterson.
-He wears a white civilian papakha with an otherwise typical Red Sotnia uniform sans arm badge.
+Rudolf Augustovich Peterson (1918-1920): He wears a white civilian papakha with an otherwise typical Red Sotnia uniform sans arm badge.

-Commissar of War Leon Trotsky (left) with a member of the Red Sotnia.
+Commissar of War Leon Trotsky (left) with a member of the Red Sotnia (1918-1920).

 Schools

-Three Red Army cadets (1919-1920).
-They wear cavalry greatcoats, possibly implying their belonging to a cavalry commander's school.
+Red Army cadets (1919-1920): They wear cavalry greatcoats, possibly implying their belonging to a cavalry commander's school.
 Atypically, their caps are a simple khaki rather than the cadet's dark green.
 Cap badges are worn to one side.

 Red cadets, continuing a theme, took from old stores to assemble their uniforms, although not without some modifications being made.
 The khaki side caps so abundant in warehouses became the standard headwear for cadets, now dyed dark green.
 Additionally, piping and a pill-shaped patch on the right side of the cap in branch-colour were added, with the pill having one or two brass buttons to fasten the black leather chin-strap that stretched across the top.
 As ever, the red star or an old metal shoulder badge was worn on the cap.
 Besides this, cadets wore standard-issue uniforms but of higher quality, with any greatcoats being worn typically having collar patches, upon which were brass buttons and branch badges.

 Some schools, especially those stationed in Petrograd, were required to participate in regular parades.
 In these formative years of the Soviet state, such units would make use of the parade uniforms of the old lifeguard regiments and military academies, however these were not always supplied as full sets with jarring combinations being on display.
 The ornate Tsarist shakos and czapkas worn in such ensembles would be suitably sovietised with red stars and paint in place of eagles.

 Due to the Red Army's constant shortages, suitable footwear was in short number for cadets leading to cases of those on field exercises borrowing the shoes and boots of those who remained within barracks – medical patients, orderlies, and the like.